 FAQ

-Children who attend the Daylesford Dharma School will meet representatives of the different Buddhist traditions as well as practitioners from other religious and spiritual traditions, as part of our commitment to a tolerant and harmonious multifaith society.
+Our school draws freely from these values and offers them in the spirit of spacious inquiry, as a philosophy for living.
+Children who attend the Daylesford Dharma School will meet representatives of the different Buddhist traditions as well as practitioners from other religious and spiritual traditions, as part of our commitment to a tolerant and harmonious multi-faith society.

 Q: Will my child receive a quality academic education at an independent Buddhist philosophical primary school?

-The Dharma School emphasises cultivating ethical development, wisdom and compassion within academic achievement.
-We seek to instill the joy of learning across all subject areas and support this by providing an integrated curriculum that provides links between learning areas and supports the development of multiple intelligences.
-Our programmes support the pursuit of excellence in literacy, numeracy, social studies, science and technology and conform to the Victorian Essential Learning Standard.
+We seek to instill the joy of learning across all subject areas and support this with an integrated curriculum that provides links between learning areas and supports the development of multiple intelligences.
 By providing a school environment that engages the deep creativity and reflective ability of each child, we seek to bring forth their inquiring mind and foster an engaged interest in learning where academic achievement is a natural outcome.

 Q: Does the Dharma School engage in competitive sports?

-The joy and value of playing games and competing is encouraged as we instill the philosophy to understand that in competition we all have the right to win.
-The important feature in the Dharma School's approach is that we play with respect and appreciation for our opponents by returning to our self-awareness of our attitude to our team members and opponents.
+The joy and value of playing games and competing are encouraged to help children understand that in competition we all have the right to win.
+The key feature of the Dharma School’s approach is that we play with respect and appreciation for our opponents by returning to our self-awareness of our attitude to our team members and opponents.
 We support children to play the game in the right spirit with an expansive view, knowing that to win is great and that to lose is no drama.
+We include yoga, games, sports, and dance within our curriculum.

 Q: Does the school promote a Vegetarian diet?